 If you decide to leave

 Ending an abusive relationship may be dangerous whether you live with the person or not.
-You can create a safety plan that prepares you to end or leave.
+You can create a safety plan that prepares you to end or leave a family violence or domestic violence situation.
 Take these actions to make your safety plan:

 Talk to someone you trust

 - Tell them you are being abused.